pozner88/pozner88/README.md

 - 👋 Hi, I’m @pozner88
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...Pythontelegram
+- 🌱 I’m currently learning ...Pythonе
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
 - 📫 How to reach me ...https://t.me/Pozner88

 <!---